vijithassar/lit-web/README.md

 For a more detailed discussion about why you might want to do this, or to implement with other programming languages or without the occasional compromises made by `lit-web` in pursuit of ease of use, please instead see [lit](https://github.com/vijithassar/lit), a more powerful shell script which provides the same functionality in a more agnostic fashion.

-`lit-web` strives to provide the *lowest possible barrier to entry* for literate programming – just include this tiny 4 kilobyte script tag on the page and you can start literate programming for the web using JavaScript without any other tools, dependencies, or build processes.
+In contrast, `lit-web` strives to provide the *lowest possible barrier to entry* for literate programming – just include this tiny 4 kilobyte script tag on the page and you can immediately start literate programming for the web using JavaScript without any other tools, dependencies, or build processes.

 # Instructions

 ## Loading as `<script>` tag

-Simply load both `lit-web` and a Markdown document containing literate programming on the page using `<script>` tags.
-The JavaScript code blocks from your Markdown document will execute.
-The Markdown portions will be commented out on the fly so that debugging tools will point to the correct line number with documentation intact.
+Simply load both `lit-web.js` and a Markdown document containing literate programming on the page using `<script>` tags.
+The JavaScript code blocks from your Markdown document will execute, and the Markdown portions will be commented out on the fly so that debugging tools will point to the correct line number with documentation intact.

 For example, a Markdown document named `app.md`: